-(ages 6 - 8/9 years, 1st through 2nd grade; 3rd grade may overlap with Pre-Grammar depending on readiness)
+Ages 9-11 years, 3rd through 5th Grades.
+3rd grade may overlap with Lower Elementary depending on readiness.

-The Catechesis of the Good Shepherd program is both part of and central to the Lower Elementary Class' overall curriculum.
-In addition to a dedicated weekly 2 hour Atrium period led by a CGS trained catechist, the students are encouraged to work in the Atrium during their work cycles.
+The Catechesis of the Good Shepherd program is both part of and central to the Pre-Grammar School’s overall curriculum.
+In addition to a dedicated 2 hour Atrium period, students are encouraged to work in the Atrium during their work cycles.

 All students participate in a variety of age-appropriate subjects in the areas of Fine Arts and Practical Arts.
 These subjects change and rotate on an annual basis and are taught by professional trade and crafts people.
 Please see the Enrichment page under the Programs tab on our website for more detailed information.